esmameral/ozu-CS391-2023-2024-Spring/FirstWebApplication/tabless-layout.md

-1. copy main.txt into a new empty html file
+1. copy main.txt into a new html file

 ![dom tree](assets/images/dom_tree.png).